 For this type of contract, CREALOGIX receives an agreed fixed fee per hour of work performed.
-Ideally, this fee should cover all costs.

 Net sales from goods and services from such transactions are posted with reference to the number of hours of work performed as of the balance sheet date.
 The total number of hours of work performed is billed on a monthly basis.